-There are five series of OH outstanding under the Programme totalling a nominal amount of EUR 8.2 billion, while the aggregate balance of mortgages in the CP was EUR 11.67 billion as of December 2019, yielding a current OC ratio of 42.4%.
+The total outstanding amount of OH under the Programme is currently EUR 9.2 billion, while as of December 2022 the aggregate balance of mortgages in the CP was EUR 10.2 billion.
+This resulted in a total estimated OC of 15.4%.
 The Issuer has publicly committed to maintain an OC level of 14.0%.

-Of the loans in the portfolio, 85.2% pay a floating interest rate and 14.8% of the loans pay a fixed rate, while 12.2% of the covered bonds are fixed rate.
+Of the loans in the portfolio, 82.8% pay a floating interest rate and 17.2% of the loans pay a fixed rate, while 100% of the covered bonds are floating rate.

-The DBRS Morningstar-calculated weighted-average life of the mortgage assets is roughly 14 years, which is longer than the 1.35 years of WA life on the covered bonds, not accounting for any maturity extension.
-This generates and asset-liability mismatch that is mitigated by the Extended Maturity Date, which falls one year after the Maturity Date, and by the OC in place.
+The DBRS Morningstar-calculated weighted-average life of the mortgage assets is roughly 15.6 years, which is longer than the 1.7 years of WA life on the covered bonds, not accounting for any maturity extension.
+This generates an asset-liability mismatch that is mitigated by the Extended Maturity Date, which falls one year after the Maturity Date, and by the available OC.

 All CP assets and CB are denominated in euros.
 As such, investors are not currently exposed to any foreign-exchange risk.

 DBRS Morningstar assessed the LSF related to the Programme as “Average” according to its “Rating and Monitoring Covered Bonds” methodology.